Leora Bettison Robinson: Career

-In Tallahassee, Mrs. Robinson did the best literary work of her life.
-In addition to writing books, she also contributed many strong articles to some of the leading magazines.
+In addition to writing books, Robinson also contributed many articles to some leading magazines.
 As Florida correspondent of Home and Farm, she was widely known, and through her long series of truthful articles, entitled "Living in Florida", she was the means of influencing great numbers of people to settle permanently in the state.

 For the last few years before her death, she was recognized as one of Florida's great educators.
 She kept abreast of the times in all things educational and found peculiar pleasure in reading the classics, in doing special literary work, and using her influence for the betterment of city government.
 Two years before her death, a strong article she wrote, entitled "Public Schools Remodeled", was widely copied in the Florida press.

 She advocated for years the publishing of all tax assessments and the taxing of all church property throughout the United States.
 She was a firm believer in woman's suffrage, but during the last few years of her life, she repeatedly said that she hoped the day would never come when women would gain the vote.

 While living in Louisville, she was a member of the Broadway Baptist Church; while in Florida, she belonged to the First Baptist Church of Orlando.

 Death and legacy

-After an illness of only a few hours duration, Leora Bettison Robinson died on January 19, 1914.
+Leora Bettison Robinson died on January 19, 1914.

 Lake Leora in Florida was named in her honor.